DazzlingDukeOfLazers/Axoloti-Patches/README.md

 This project is in an open beta.
 The codebase is currently hot spaghetti and in active refactoring.

+Sign up for newsletters at http://believotron.com/sign-up

+Ask questions, raise issues, and find answers in the http://community.believotron.com

 # Task list:
 ## Short term
 -Continue removing old/dependency code/objects